Even before the pandemic, cost optimization has been a top priority for businesses.

 Avoid Unnecessary Meetings

-According to data from Atlassian, U.S. businesses lose $37 billion worth of salaries due to unnecessary meetings.
+According to data from Atlassian, U.S. businesses lose $37 billion worth of salaries due to unnecessary meetings, which are a form of unnecessary costs.
 If you want to maximize meetings, you should prepare an agenda and send that to the participants prior to the appointment.
 In most cases, some concerns will be addressed in the email, which will eliminate the need to hold a meeting.

 Eliminate Distractions